Canada has more than just a few perfume secrets to share.

 The tale of a sensual orchid that meets the freshness of a violet on a bed of cedarwood, patchouli and incense.

 I also have an “eau fraîche” to my collection.
 The only one of my fragrances that does not stem from a life experience.
 The Monsillage Eau Fraîche stands out by the sharp lemony top note given by the Grasse verbena and the aromatic notes of lavender, white thyme and rosemary.
 The heart brings an aquatic lilac on which rest the beautifully natural top notes.
 Then come the woody base notes dominated by the vetiver Haiti, which brings a special depth to the composition.
 The result is a modern, easy-to-wear fragrance which exudes natural richness.

+You have a theme of birds on your flacons – can you explain their symbolism?
 The graphic design behind my brand took quite a few tries to get right.
 It is one thing to have a vision, but so hard to find the right graphic designer who will totally get you and be able to take your idea to the next level and translate it into something that will be able to move you and carry the emotion of your brand.
 There was the logo at first, then the bottle, then the packaging… and each step requires an enormous amount of decision-making, which can become quite overwhelming after a while.
-Were you involved in all facets in the development of your brands?

 Since my concept revolved around life experiences, travels, sillage and a kind poetry in motion, the bird became the medium by which all these concepts came to life… elegance, trail, memories.